ChrisMalnick/xx3dsfml/README.md

 xx3dsfml has two dependencies: [FTDI's D3XX driver](https://ftdichip.com/drivers/d3xx-drivers/) and [SFML](https://www.sfml-dev.org/).

 The D3XX driver can be installed with the provided Makefile as outlined in the __Install__ section below.
 As of now, this is the required way to install the driver in order to fully support the xx3dsfml program.
 This is because the latest driver (1.0.14) is bugged, so the previous version (1.0.5) will be installed instead.
+The latest version can still be used, but it will be unstable and prone to crashing in certain circumstances.

 The native C++ version of SFML, including its development files, also needs to be installed.
-The simplest way to accomplish this would be using a package manager, which [Homebrew](https://brew.sh/) is a popular choice for on Mac.
+The simplest way to accomplish this would be using a package manager, which [Homebrew](https://brew.sh/) is a popular choice for on macOS.

 _Note: C++ is the default language for SFML and is not a binding._